-- (87) Copies of this article and Article 20; and - (98) Notice that the employee may resign or retire, if eligible. - (1) The person(s) conducting the conference shall convene it at a time and place of mutual convenience.
+- (5) A statement that the University shall consider the employee's written response, if provided; - (6) A statement that the employee may, within ten (10) days of the receipt of the notice or receipt of requested documents (see 16.4(a)(3), whichever is later, make written request for a conference with the president or president's representative; - (76) A statement that the employee may grieve disciplinary the proposed action, if any is taken, using the procedure defined in Article 20 (Grievance Procedure and Arbitration); and - (87) Copies of this article and Article 20; and - (98) Notice that the employee may resign or retire, if eligible. - (b) Conference.
+If the employee requests a conference, it shall be conducted by the president or president's representative as follows: - (1) The person(s) conducting the conference shall convene it at a time and place of mutual convenience.
 The person(s) conducting the conference shall not be the person(s) responsible for handling Step 2 grievances for the University.
 Barring circumstances beyond the employee's control, the employee must be available to meet at his or her normal workplace (or at the main campus, if acceptable to the employee and the University) within seven (7) days of making receipt of the written request for the conference.
 The purpose of the conference is to hear the employee's response to the proposed action and the reasons given for it.
-The person(s) responsible for deciding whether the employee will be disciplined and what that discipline will be shall attend the conference.

-(2) The employee is entitled to UFF or other personal representation at the conference.

-(3) The conference shall be informal and shall not be in the nature of an evidentiary hearing; therefore discovery, cross examination, and similar legal procedures are not - (4) The employee shall be permitted to submit relevant information, orally and in writing, and shall be permitted to bring witnesses. - ($\underline{b}e$) Deadline for notice of disciplinary action.
-The president or president's representative shall issue a notice of disciplinary action or a notice that $\underline{the\ proposed\ no}$ disciplinary action will \underline{not} be taken permitted.

-- (1) within twenty (20) thirty (30) days after the employee receives notice of the proposed action, when the employee does not respond in writing within ten (10) days; or - (2) within ten (10) thirty (30) days of receipt of the employee's written response to the notice proposed action, if provided, unless the written response provides new information that requires further investigation and the employee is so informed in writing.; or - (3) within ten (10) thirty (30) days following the completion of the conference, if one is requested, unless the conference provides new information that requires further investigation and the employee is so informed in writing. - (cd) No disciplinary action.
+The person(s) responsible for deciding whether the employee will be disciplined and what that discipline will be shall attend the conference. - (2) The employee is entitled to UFF or other personal representation at the conference. - (3) The conference shall be informal and shall not be in the nature of an evidentiary hearing; therefore discovery, cross-examination, and similar legal procedures are not permitted. - (4) The employee shall be permitted to submit relevant information, orally and in writing, and shall be permitted to bring witnesses. - (be) Deadline for notice of disciplinary action.
+The president or president's representative shall issue a notice of disciplinary action or a notice that the proposed no disciplinary action will not be taken - (1) within twenty (20) thirty (30) days after the employee receives notice of the proposed action, when the employee does not respond in writing within ten (10) days; or - (2) within ten (10) thirty (30) days of receipt of the employee's written response to the notice proposed action, if provided, unless the written response provides new information that requires further investigation and the employee is so informed in writing.; or - (3) within ten (10) thirty (30) days following the completion of the conference, if one is requested, unless the conference provides new information that requires further investigation and the employee is so informed in writing. - (cd) No disciplinary action.
 If the proposed no disciplinary action is not taken, no mention of the proposed disciplinary action it shall be retained in the employee's evaluation file.

 A separate file may be maintained by the University to show that the matter was investigated.
 The employee shall not later be disciplined for the conduct that led to the notice of proposed discipline; however, if similar conduct is repeated, the prior matter may be considered in determining whether a pattern or practice of behavior exists if and only if the prior matter resulted in an oral or written reprimand or letter of instruction, which the employee had the right to grieve.

-16.6 Notice of Suspension or Termination Disciplinary Action.
+16.6 Notice of Ineligibility for Supplemental Summer Employment, Suspension or Termination Disciplinary Action.